onaio/floip-canopy/README.md

 Avro formated flow results for Pizza Survey is stored in `pizza_survey.avro` file which can be accessed by getting into avro directory.

     $ cd nifi/avro

+> Ensure the avro directory has permissions to allow Apache NiFi to write to it.
+On Ubuntu, use the following command:
+     $ **chown -R 1000:1000 avro**